-- Cash and cash equivalents, usually referred to as cash collateral; - Bonds issued or guaranteed by highly rated countries; - Bonds issued or guaranteed by prominent issuers and for which there is a sufficiently liquid market.
-Bonds issued by financial sector issuers are excluded due to correlation risk; or - Shares admitted to or traded on a regulated market, provided that these shares are included in a major index.
+- · Cash and cash equivalents, usually referred to as cash collateral; - · Bonds issued or guaranteed by countries with a high credit rating; - Bonds issued or guaranteed by leading issuers and for which there is a sufficiently liquid market.
+Bonds issued by issuers from the financial sector are excluded due to correlation risk; or - Stocks admitted to or traded on a regulated market, provided that these stocks are included in a major index.

-The Sub-fund must ensure that it is able to enforce its rights to the collateral if an event occurs that requires its exercise.
-Therefore, the collateral must be available at all times, either directly or through the mediation of a prominent financial institution or a wholly-owned subsidiary of that institution, so that the Sub-fund can immediately seize or liquidate the collateralized assets if the counterparty fails to meet its obligations.
+The Fund must ensure that it is able to enforce its rights to the collateral if an event occurs that requires its exercise.
+Therefore, the collateral must be available at all times, either directly or through the mediation of a leading financial institution or a wholly-owned subsidiary of that institution, so that the Fund can promptly seize or liquidate the assets provided as collateral if the counterparty fails to fulfill its obligations.

-The Sub-fund will ensure that the collateral received from transactions in OTC derivatives, securities lending, and repo transactions meets the following conditions:
+The Fund will ensure that the collateral received from transactions in OTC derivatives, securities lending, and repo transactions meets the following conditions:

 - The collateralized assets received are valued at market prices.
 To mitigate the risk of the collateral's value held by a Sub-fund being lower than the claim on the counterparty, a conservative markdown policy is applied.
 This collateral haircut is applied to collateral received in relation to (i) OTC derivatives, (ii) securities lending, and (iii) repo transactions.
 A markdown is a reduction applied to the value of collateralized assets and aims to absorb the volatility in the value of the collateral between two margin calls or during the required time to liquidate the collateral.
 This process includes a liquidity element in terms of remaining maturity and a credit quality element in terms of the rating of the security.
 The markdown policy takes into account the characteristics of the asset class involved, including the creditworthiness of the collateral issuer, the volatility of collateral prices, and potential currency mismatches.
 Markdowns applied to cash, high-quality government bonds, and corporate bonds typically range between 0% to 15%, and markdowns on equities range from 10% to 15%.
 Regulation also requires an additional 8% markdown to be applied when the currency unit of the collateral, if the collateral is a bond, differs from the permitted currency units in the legal documentation for bilateral derivative transactions.
 In exceptional market conditions, a different markdown level may be applied.
-Under the agreement with the respective counterparty, which may or may not involve minimum booking amounts, it is intended that, for the purpose of the collateral haircut and if applicable, each received collateral is valued at an amount equal to or higher than the respective exposure of the counterparty: - The received collateral for OTC derivatives, securities lending, and repo transactions must be sufficiently liquid so that they can be quickly sold at a price that deviates little from the pre-sale valuation; - The collateralized assets are held by the Sub-fund's custodian or by a sub-custodian provided that the Subfund's custodian has transferred the custody of the collateral to such sub-custodian and that the custodian remains liable for the collateral if the sub-custodian loses it; - Collateral received in the context of transactions in OTC derivatives, securities lending, and repo transactions cannot be sold or provided as security to a third party during the term of the agreement.
-However, received cash collateral can be reinvested.
+Under the agreement with the respective counterparty, which may or may not involve minimum booking amounts, it is intended that, for the purpose of the collateral haircut and if applicable, each received collateral is valued at an amount equal to or higher than the respective exposure of the counterparty; - The received collateral for OTC derivatives, securities lending, and repo transactions must be sufficiently liquid so that they can be quickly sold at a price that deviates little from the valuation before the sale; - The collateral provided assets are held by the Fund's Custodian or by a sub-custodian, provided that the Fund's Custodian has delegated the custody of the collateral to such sub-custodian and that the Custodian remains liable for the collateral if the sub-custodian loses it; - Collateral received in the context of transactions in OTC derivatives, securities lending, and repo transactions cannot be sold or given as collateral to a third party during the term of the agreement.
+However, cash received as collateral can be reinvested.

-3.5.6 Investments by marketability
+3.5.3.2.
+Investments by marketability